 The manager aims to select the most attractive securities to construct a well diversified, high active share portfolio that provides asymmetrical returns by participating in up markets while protecting in down markets.
 The portfolio will exhibit a clear value bias and seek characteristics such as 1) price/earnings ratios below the market, 2) price/book ratios below the market, 3) enterprise value/free cash flow ratios below the market and 4) dividend yields above the market.
-The manager will primarily invest in companies incorporated in developed markets and may hold up to 20% of the portfolio has no direct tobacco stock exposure.
+The manager will primarily invest in companies incorporated in developed markets and may hold up to 20% of the portfolio in companies incorporated in emerging markets.
+The portfolio has no direct tobacco stock exposure.
 The currency exposure is unhedged.